-GONE IN MINUTES - It was ruined in less than half an departments fought the blaze which is believed to have was named McAuliffe Park, for Pat McAuliffe for his work done for baseball for years in Maid-stone and particularly the Shamrocks.
+was named McAuliffe Park, for Pat McAuliffe for his work done for baseball for years in Maidstone and particularly the Shamrocks.
 The write up never mentioned Maidstone as Pat was married last fall and is now living in his wife's lovely home in Belle River.
 Pat and his wife lived in Florida for the winter.
-The McAuliffe name is also remembered by Sanuwien South name is also remembered by we oldsters as Pat's father James Sr. was Treasurer for years and his uncle John A. McAuliffe Sr. was Clerk for many years for Sandwich South Township, And now our Dep-uty-Reeve is John M. McAuliffe so the Park bears a highly respected name.
+The McAuliffe name is also remembered by Pandaten Pontr name is also remembered by we oldsters as Pat's father

+James Sr. was Treasurer for

+years and his uncle John A.

+McAuliffe Sr. was Clerk for

+many years for Sandwich South Township, And now our Dep-uty-Reeve is John M. McAuliffe so the Park bears a highly respected name.
 Even back in the Toll gate era of fame his grandfather Patrick "Paddy" McAuliffe was Toll-gate keeper at Maidstone Cross.